Support after suicide matters.

 Keynotes, Presentations, Talks & Q&A Panels

-Ensure your audience if left feeling more confident and able, with practical tools to help them navigate their own grief, and support others who are grieving, in ways they can experience as helpful.
-Every keynote and talk is tailored to its audience, and provides practical, research-informed information that people can take into their work and everyday lives, effectively immediately.
-Grief is the most universal of all human experiences, meaning my keynotes and talks, resonate across all audiences and contexts.
+I ensure your audience leaves feeling more confident and able, with practical tools to help them navigate their own grief and support others in ways they can experience as helpful.
+Every keynote and talk is tailored to its audience, and provides practical, research-informed information that people can take into their work and everyday lives, immediately.
+Grief is one of the most universal human experiences, meaning my keynotes and talks resonate across all audiences and contexts.

 Training